Discover how to implement fair performance management, set clear goals, provide feedback, and boost productivity with effective evaluation systems.

 How to prepare onboarding and offboarding procedures

-These procedures are forged in years of practice and are one of these HR documents in a checklist format that need to be followed every time.
+These procedures are forged in years of practice and are one of these HR documents in a checklist format that needs to be followed every time.
 In this particular matter, the experiences and good practices gathered throughout the process are the key information.
 Keeping them codified ensures continuity in the HR processes.

 Summary